enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 for that purpose.
 Read operations to this file will not block (io-wait) when entropy pool drains itself empty.
 Instead kernel will create **lower quality** pseudorandom data to substitute better quality data derived from the content of its entropy pool.

+**Which one to use?**

+Majority of web pages and blog posts I've read suggests to use `/dev/urandom`.
+I would say this is stuppid advice.

+When the best available quality is needed `/dev/random` should be used always even with the cost of blocking.